 o The challenge with our trusting God is that the devil’s full-time job is to undermine our trust by misrepresenting God.
 (This started with the first temptation in the Garden when he undermined Eve’s trust in God, and this strategy continues to this very day).

 o God is good—all the time.
 Anything that says otherwise: pain, tragedy, evil is not from God but from the enemy.
-The world when God finished it was “Very good.”
+God when He finished creating the Universe said that it was “Very good.”
 There was absolutely no evil present in the world, and that perfectly good world is an accurate reflection of the nature and character of God.
-Evil did not enter the world through God but through the rebellion of a powerful angel and then through Adam’s rebellion.
+Evil did not enter the world through God but through the rebellion of a powerful angel followed by Adam’s rebellion.

-o So even though God is Perfectly Good, the enemy tries to focus us on bad, seeking to smear God’s reputation and undermine our trust in Him.
+o So even though God is Perfectly Good, the enemy tries to get us to focus us on the bad, seeking to smear God’s reputation and undermine our trust in Him.

-o So what is really God like?
+o So what is God really like?
 He is like Jesus and He is like what He tells us to be towards others.
 For more on this see my previous blog entry entitled Why??? written on 8.30.17.
-You may also want to watch a message I gave about what God is like on April 30, 2017 by clicking here (it will open in a second window, and yes I do have other shirts besides the one that I seem to always choose when I speak!).
+You may also want to read my blog on "What is God Like?" by clicking here (it will again open in a separate window), and here for part two.

 o Do we really get this?
 Do we understand that God never brings evil, never intended evil to be part of His creation, and will someday and somehow redeem all of it?
 (To see how you’re doing with this, give yourself a “religion check.”
 If you tend to focus on your behavior—sin management, doing the right thing so you won’t get in trouble, etc.—you are revealing your need to get know Papa a lot better.
 The Christian life is not about avoiding sin but about living to delight the One who delights us.)